 Rationale: Voiding before a lumbar puncture prevents discomfort and reduces complications.
 NPO is unnecessary, lithotomy is incorrect, and pedal pulse is irrelevant.

-- A. Administer parenteral epinephrine, an adrenergic agonist.
+- D. Administer epinephrine, an adrenergic blocker, SQ then IV continuous.